ShylaG123/angryBird3/README.md

-# angryBird3
+# angryBirdsStage2.5
-Angry Birds in JavaScript
+Angry Birds stage 2.5 with Class Inheritance and Images